Find that iPhone is stuck in headphones mode despite having unplugged your headphones?

 - Head over to your Settings, and then General.

 - Scroll down until you see Touch.

 - Keep scrolling, until you see Call Audio Routing.

 - Sweet!
 Now all you have to do is just make sure it is set to Automatic if yours is not then choose Automatic from the list.

 Now if you already find that it is already set to Automatic and it is still not working, then try and test by setting it to Speaker.

-If you find that none of the above methods work to fix your iPhone stuck in Headphones mode then it’s pretty likely you might have a corruption in your iPhone’s iOS itself.
+If you find that none of the above methods works to fix your iPhone stuck in headphones mode then it’s pretty likely you might have a corruption in your iPhone’s iOS itself.